niftynei/bloggit/drafts/2019-06-04-The-Importance-of-History.md

 ---

 I work on [c-lightning](https://github.com/ElementsProject/lightning) and one thing that I spend a lot of time doing, as a new c-lightning contributor, is making my git commit history as perfect as possible.
 What is a perfect git commit history?
 There are two things that our team uses to judge whether a Pull Request's commits are good for committing: how bisectable it is and how readable it is.
 Bisectability is a concern for the machines, or keeping your commit history interoperable with a useful tool, `git bisect`.
-Readability has to do with documentation, keeping your commit history interoperable with other humans that are mainataining the codebase.
+Readability has to do with documentation, keeping your commit history interoperable with other humans that are maintaining the codebase.

 ## Bisect